 AISD's Technology Policies and Procedures

-All staff sign an Acceptable Use Policy (AUP) at the beginning of the year, with which they promise to adhere to AISD's rules on appropriate and inappropriate use of technology.
-Because the safety of your student comes first, the AISD Technology Department is not only training all staff on Cyber Safety Awareness and Response, but your student will also receive a lesson on this topic.
-Among other things, Cyberbullying and Predators will be addressed.
+All staff sign the Responsible Use Policy (RUP) at the beginning of the year, with which they promise to adhere to AISD's rules on appropriate use of technology.
+Because the safety of your student comes first, the AISD Technology Department is not only training all staff on Cyber Safety Awareness and Response, but your student will also receive a lesson.
+Along with other topics, Cyberbullying and Predators will be addressed.

-You and your family can also be pro-active by talking to each other about these topics.
-We have provided information and resources for students on these topics as well in the Quick Links section on the right.
+You and your family can also be proactive by talking to each other about these topics.
+We have provided some helpful information and resources for students.

 Digital Citizenship